With great style, plenty of luxury and a smart new way to buy in, Volvo's XC40 is a star among compact luxury crossovers.

-But the most important factor of the XC40 could actually be how you buy it.
-With the introduction of this small SUV, Volvo is launching its newsubscription service, bundling a car and its maintenance and insurance costs into one flat monthly fee.
+But the most important aspect of the XC40 could actually be how you buy it.
+With the introduction of this small SUV, Volvo is also launching its Care by Volvo subscription service, bundling a car and its maintenance and insurance costs into one flat monthly fee.
 And with a package as lovely as Volvo's new XC40, there are plenty of reasons to, as YouTubers say, like and subscribe.

 All US-spec 2019 XC40s use Volvo's T5 AWD powertrain.
-That means there's a 2.0-liter turbocharged I4 engine underhood, with 248 horsepower, 258 pound-feet of torque and an eight-speed automatic transmission.
-The T5 engine has more than enough power to move the XC40 with spirited pace, with Volvo estimating a 6.2-second 0-60 mph sprint.
+That means there's a 2.0-liter turbocharged I4 engine under the hood, with 248 horsepower, 258 pound-feet of torque and an eight-speed automatic transmission.
+The T5 engine has more than enough power to move the XC40 at a spirited pace, with Volvo estimating a 6.2-second 0-60 mph sprint.

 Maximum torque comes on strong right from 1,800 rpm, and there's always plenty of power available without having to dig deep into the throttle.
 The transmission is quick to downshift and mostly imperceptible in action, but I do notice some occasional harsh upshifts, especially moving from first gear to second.
 I'm also not a fan of Volvo's stop-start tech, which can be coarse and noticeable in operation.